kelvinphoenixhouse/StopTAG/profile/README.md

 * **Imposing measures intended to prevent births** within the group
      - [Forced sterilization via "24-7", and certain other brands of low-cost cigarettes](https://github.com/nameless-and-blameless/TAG/wiki/Cigarettes)
 * **Forcibly transferring children of the group** to another group
+     - Not applicable in TAG, infants and children are killed.

 ## The Creator